Political positions of John Delaney: Abortion and contraception

 In 2017, Delaney voted against the Pain-Capable Unborn Child Protection Act, which would ban abortions on fetuses that over 20-weeks post-fertilization (with exceptions for saving the life of the mother and for cases of rape and incest).

 He has received 100% ratings from pro-choice groups such as NARAL Pro-Choice America, Planned Parenthood, and Population Connection.

 He has received 0% ratings from anti-abortion (pro-life) groups such as National Right to Life Committee, Campaign for Working Families, and Family Policy Alliance.

 He also received a 20% rating from the Democratic anti-abortion (pro-life) organization Democrats for Life of America.

 Civil rights

-LGBT rights
+LGBTQ rights

 Delaney has supported same-sex marriage.
 He has voted for enforcement against anti-gay discrimination in public schools.
 He has voted for numerous other bills that aim to curtail LGBT discrimination.
 He has received the top score of 100 from the Human Rights Campaign for his support of equality-related legislation, In noting this recognition, Delaney reasserted that he believes, "No one should be discriminated against because of who they are or who they love".
 He was a member of the LGBT Equality Caucus beginning in 2017.